-As depicted in the chart below, we can apply the 12 cultural domains to help compare us similarities and differences cultures. across We evaluate others' behavior to determine if they are "people like me" or"people not like me."
+As depicted in the chart below, we can apply the 12 cultural domains to help compare us similarities and differences cultures.
+We across evaluate others' behavior to determine if they are "people like me" "people not like me."

 Consequently, we assume that individuals falling into the "like me" category share our perspectives and values.